 In this case, they’ll actually stay fresh if you freeze them sliced.
 If you just want to grab a slice or two at a time for a quick snack, pre-slice the loaf.
 Wrap each piece with plastic wrap or foil and store them sealed in a large airtight container or freezer bag.

 Thaw overnight on the counter or in the fridge.
 You can also pop them into the microwave straight from the freezer, plastic wrap removes, and zap them for 5-10 seconds at a time.

 Check out my favorite quick bread recipes here:

 - Chocolate Zucchini Bread

 - Banana Blueberry Bread

 Spiced Cantaloupe Tea Loaf

-- Grease and flour two 5x8 inch loaf pans.
-Put the flour, cinnamon, salt, ginger, baking soda, and baking powder in a medium bowl and whisk to blend.
+- Heat the oven to 350 F degrees.
+Grease and flour two 5×8 inch loaf pans.
+Combine the flour, cinnamon, salt, ginger, baking soda, and baking powder in a medium bowl.

 - Divide the batter between the loaf pans and bake until a toothpick inserted into the center comes out dry, about 1 hour.